How Fresh Hops are Used in Brewing

 Wet-hopped beers are logistically challenging to make given the need to typically use the fresh hops within 24-48 hours of being picked but many brewers consider it one of their favorites and craft beer aficionados eagerly anticipate their arrival.

-Fitger’s Brewhouse has already got their wet-hopped session IPA on tap!
-It’s a delicious ale made with fresh Centennial hops harvested locally at Harbor Hops in Two Harbors.
-We had a chance to sit down with Fitger’s Brewhouse Head Brewer Frank Kaszuba and learn a little bit about how fresh hops are generally used in brewing and specifically how they were used in this year’s Brewhouse wet-hopped ale.
+We had a chance to sit down with Frank Kaszuba back when he was the head brewer at Fitger’s Brewhouse (he’s now at Earth Rider) to learn a little bit about how fresh hops are generally used in brewing and specifically how they were used in this year’s Brewhouse wet-hopped ale.

 I hope you get a chance to sample some of the great wet-hopped beers this season.
 They’re fun, unique, and delicious.
 Get ’em while you can!
 Cheers!